 While you work, you will learn to define user problems and how to research, test, and build prototypes to enhance users' interactions with products and deliver outstanding user experiences.

-Since every organization nowadays needs a digital footprint, there are many opportunities to get industry exposure.
-You can even volunteer for NGOs and not-for-profit organizations that often need people who can work for them for free on real-world projects.
+Since every organisation nowadays needs a digital footprint, there are many opportunities to get industry exposure.
+You can even volunteer for NGOs and not-for-profit organisations that often need people who can work for them for free on real-world projects.

-Furthermore, working on solo, group, and client projects will also help build a professional-grade portfolio which is crucial to distinguish yourself from the other entry-level applicants and showcase your talent to employers.
+Working on solo, group, and client projects will also help build a professional portfolio which is crucial to distinguish yourself from other applicants to showcase your talent.

 Step 4: Keep Learning And Improvising

-Your learning doesn’t stop after getting the initial break.
+Your learning continues after getting the initial break.
 Like any other technology, user experience design also changes over time.
 To make a long-term and successful career, you must stay on top of new technologies and trends.

-Joining a few related associations and a social media group of UX designers can help you stay updated with industry developments and widen your professional network to enjoy better career prospects.
+Joining a few related associations and social media groups with UX designers can help you stay updated with industry developments.
+It also widens your professional network to enjoy better career prospects.